Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022

 \subsubsection{What have we learnt about gesture-data processing?}

 Fig.\ \ref{fig:time_spent} shows how much time different teams spent on their submissions.
 We can see a very high variation, with some teams spending between 40 and 60 person hours whilst some others spent 800 hours or more.
 The two teams who spent 800 or more hours on their submissions reported devoting a large amount of time on data pre-processing, which other teams did not.
 One of the former teams is the top-performing team in terms of gesture human-likeness scores.
-This suggests that spending time on data preparation is likely to pay off in better model performance.
+This suggests that spending time on data preparation is likely to pay off in better model performance, which is consistent with trends from the Blizzard Challenges in text-to-speech, where top teams often spend significant resources on manual data acquisition and processing.
 Data processing tasks included cropping the recordings into shorter segments, annotating those short segments for, e.g., motion quality, and similar.
 Some teams found it important to remove segments where the character was listening rather than talking, since the character exhibits little gesture motion in these segments, which can make deterministic gesture-generation approaches regress towards the mean pose and thus produce less vivid movement.